 Any lot failing to meet the acceptance criteria will be identified for rework.
-With the approval of the Representative, additional cores may be taken to determine the extent of the failing area.
+Cores may be taken to determine the extent of the failing area.
 Once a failed area has been identified, develop and obtain approval of a new mix design.
 Failed areas must be reclaimed again with the additional stabilizing material, as necessary, to achieve the required acceptance criteria.
-Fill any core holes remaining outside the reworked area with an approved repair material listed in Bulletin 15.
+Fill core holes remaining outside the reworked area with an approved repair material listed in Bulletin 15.